SCOTUS: States can punish Electoral College members who don’t vote for popular vote winner

 The Supreme Court said Monday that states can punish members of the Electoral College who break a pledge to vote for a state’s popular vote winner in presidential elections.

-The case comes as the election season is heating up, putting the Electoral College will once again be front and center in an increasingly polarized and volatile political atmosphere.
+The case comes as the election season is heating up, putting the Electoral College once again front and center in an increasingly polarized and volatile political atmosphere.

 In 2016, 10 of the 538 presidential electors went rogue, attempting to vote for someone other than their pledged candidate.
 In all, 32 states and the District of Columbia have laws that are meant to discourage faithless electors.
 But until 2016, no state had ever actually punished or removed an elector because of his or her vote.